bsonnek/Spot-GenAI-Samples/README.md

 * [VSCode](https://code.visualstudio.com/download) - Install VSCode - if not already installed.
 * [Git](https://git-scm.com/downloads) - Install git
 * [Docker VSCode Extension](https://code.visualstudio.com/docs/containers/overview) - Install Docker Extension while in VSCode
 * [Docker Desktop](https://docs.docker.com/desktop/) - Install Docker Desktop on local machine.
-The Docker Extension in VSCode will detect it automatically and use it to build a docker image for this project.
+The Docker Extension in VSCode will detect Docker Desktop automatically and use it to build a docker image for this project.
+* [Clone Repo in VSCode](https://learn.microsoft.com/en-us/azure/developer/javascript/how-to/with-visual-studio-code/clone-github-repository?tabs=create-repo-command-palette%2Cinitialize-repo-activity-bar%2Ccreate-branch-command-palette%2Ccommit-changes-command-palette%2Cpush-command-palette) - Clone this repo to VSCode.
+* After Cloning the repo, VSCode should then prompt to open the repo in a container.
+This will build the container and install all the dependencies.
+* VSCode will then automatically build a Docker Container for this project locally.
+VSCode will Remotely connect to the container once the container is built.

 #### When Properly configured to run locally, You should expect the following:
  - When VSCode opens this repo it will automatically load the repo in a Docker conatiner python image.